-Maybe you want to use interactive training apps but you only have non smart trainers or treadmills, whether at home or at your local gym club?
+Maybe you want to use virtual training apps but you only have a non smart trainer or treadmill at home or at your local gym club?
 With HR2VP, use your heart rate monitor as a power meter while training indoor.

-On Android ANT+ heart rate monitors can be used.
-Otherwise, Bluetooth Smart HRM can be used on Android and iOS.
+On Android ANT+ heart rate monitors can be used and you can choose between BLE or ANT+ broadcast.
+Bluetooth Smart HRM can be used on Android and iOS.

-Visualize your training zone easily with our color code which uses the 7 cycling intensity zones from active recovery to sprint.
+Our color code helps you visualize your training zone easily.
+It uses the 7 cycling intensity zones from active recovery to sprint.

-HR2VP can be used as a standalone app.
-Coaches will be able to get more from heart rate monitors and hiit workout will be much easier.
+Last but not least, HR2VP can be used as a standalone app.
+Coaches will be able to get more from heart rate monitors and hiit workouts (interval training) will be much easier.
 This will help you improve your performance and get the best result during racing.
-Hard workouts will be much more efficient.
+Tough workouts will be much more efficient.